OleksandrUs/hometasks_13_c/README.md

 **Task 2 notes**

 There are two tasks in the program.
 The first task generates two random numbers.
 The first number is used to choose LED which state will be toggled.
-The second random number is used to make a delay before next chande of the LEDs state.
+The second random number is used to make a delay before the next chande of the LEDs state.
 Another task toggles the LED state depending on the recevied pin number and makes time delay.
 A queue is used to pass the data betwen these tasks.
 If the queue is full, the first task waits until there will be available space on the queue.
 The second task reads data from the queue unless queue is empty.